 Mary Bufwack, Ph.D.

-Bufwack has served on the board of directors and as president of the Tennessee Primary Care Association, the membership of which comprises federally qualified health centers and faith-based clinics throughout Tennessee.
-Bufwack has also served on the board of directors of the National Health Care for the Homeless Council.
+Dr. Bufwack has served on the board of directors and as president of the Tennessee Primary Care Association, the membership of which comprises federally qualified health centers and faith-based clinics throughout Tennessee.
+She also served as past director of the National Association of Community Health Centers and chair of Health Care for the Homeless Committee.